|

 Atlanta Journal-Constitution - April 28, 2010 - by Leon Stafford

-ATLANTA (Atlanta Business Chronicle) -- Paul Breslin, president of Panther Hospitality and former general manager of the Sheraton Atlanta, said the properties are attractive, but the state needs to offer some support, even if it’s in the form of marketing dollars or the waiving impact fees. “(The halls) could make a profit in Atlanta, but it may not be enough to convince someone to take the risk,” he said.
+ATLANTA -- Paul Breslin, president of Panther Hospitality and former general manager of the Sheraton Atlanta, said the properties are attractive, but the state needs to offer some support, even if it’s in the form of marketing dollars or the waiving impact fees. “(The halls) could make a profit in Atlanta, but it may not be enough to convince someone to take the risk,” he said.

 MORE >>